project-error/projecterror.dev/docs/npwd/dev/FrameworkIntegration.md

 sidebar_label: Framework Integration
 ---

-NPWD was designed to be a framework agnostic resource that could work with any arbitary framework.
+NPWD was designed to be a framework agnostic resource that could work with any arbitrary framework.
 To enable this, we expose the `newPlayer` & the `unloadPlayer` export functions to pass the player context to NPWD.

 :::warning